Artificial Spin Ice: Thermal Relaxation and Emergent Magnetic Monopoles in Arrays of Frustrated Nanomagnets

 - V. Kapaklis, U. B. Arnalds, A. Farhan, R. V. Chopdekar, A. Balan, A. Scholl, L. J. Heyderman, B. Hjorvarsson, Thermal fluctuations in artificial spin ice.
 Nat Nano 9, 514-519 (2014).

 - A. Farhan, P. M. Derlet, A. Kleibert, A. Balan, R. V. Chopdekar, M. Wyss, L. Anghinolfi, F. Nolting, L. J. Heyderman, Exploring hyper-cubic energy landscapes in thermally active finite artificial spin-ice systems.
 Nat Phys 9, 375-382 (2013).

 - A. Farhan, A. Kleibert, P. M. Derlet, L. Anghinolfi, A. Balan, R. V. Chopdekar, M. Wyss, S. Gliga, F. Nolting, L. J. Heyderman, Thermally induced magnetic relaxation in building blocks of artificial kagome spin ice.
 Phys Rev B 89, 214405 (2014).

-- E. Mengotti, L. J. Heyderman, A. Fraile Rodríguez, A. Bisig, L. Le Guyader, F. Nolting, and H. B. Braun, Phys.
-Rev. B 78, 144402 (2008)
+- E. Mengotti, L. J. Heyderman, A. Fraile Rodriguez, A. Bisig, L. Le Guyader, F. Nolting, H. B. Braun, Building blocks of an artificial kagome spin ice: Photoemission electron microscopy of arrays of ferromagnetic islands.
+Phys Rev B 78, 144402 (2008).